Search

 EDS can negatively affect the skin in several ways.
 For starters, you may start to notice that your skin is drier than before and that your favorite moisturizer might not be able to work its magic like it used to.
 Low estrogen can also mean your skin loses its natural “glow” and becomes duller.
 In women of color, EDS can lead to patchiness or depigmentation, along with changes to the skin’s texture.

-Of course, to top things off, EDS makes it easier for fine lines and wrinkles to form as well.
-Basically, it’s a recipe for aging, and it’s something many of us would like to avoid if possible.
-The good news is, low estrogen isn’t something you have to just deal with anymore.
+Of course, to top things off, EDS also makes it easier for fine lines and wrinkles to form.
+Basically, it’s a recipe for aging, and many of us would like to avoid it if possible.
+The good news is that low estrogen isn’t something you have to just deal with anymore.
 With the right blend of skincare products and lifestyle changes, you can help fight the effects of your body’s changing hormonal landscape.

 Estrogen deficiency fine lines and wrinkles